 It’s only recently, by contrast, that I’ve given any real consideration to Henry VI 1,2, and 3.
 Generally thought to lack the blend of startling language and psychological and political insight that begins with R III and embraces H. IV-V, the H VI triptych is early work (set, obviously, later than the stronger batch); some of it wasn’t written by Shakespeare; the parts that probably are Shakespeare have far less originality, both poetically and psychologically, than his mature work.
 And yet lately H VI has finally begun getting some respect.
 Narratively, this early-career, three-part “Henriad” leads straight into the climax of Richard III, where Shakespeare gets his first real grasp on the history play, and it’s possible to see the quartet as of-a-piece, if a bumpy piece.
 The weak religious enthusiast Henry VI isn’t naively done at all, and the political infighting and military action are at times super-intense.
 Anyway, even Shakespeare’s best history plays lack unity of action.
 I’m now engaged, all too desultorily, in what’s known these days as a radical adaptation of some of that material.
 We shall see.

-That’s what lasts, in large part because the language was and remains original.
+That’s what lasts, in large part because the language was and remains so original.
 Still, there’s no question about the Wars of the Roses plays’ pretext: enthusiastic celebration of Tudor emergence as national resolution and repair.
 (That’s despite what may or may not be buried pro-Catholic propaganda and so forth in the plays.
 If that stuff is even really there, it’s buried for a reason.)

-So Shakespeare and Miranda are indeed similar in the sense that both are involved in a process of nationalistic mythmaking.
-I think that’s what the defenders are suggesting, and if those like Bernstein and Nussbaum, invoking Shakespeare to defend Miranda against some supposed charge of failing some supposed requirement for what Nussbaum calls “literal veracity,” mean to say that, when it comes to nationalistic horseshit, the 21st-century playwright is only shoveling it on as thick as the 16th-17th century playwright did, they get no argument from me.
+So Shakespeare and Miranda are indeed similar.
+Both are involved in a process of nationalistic mythmaking.
+I think that’s what the defenders are suggesting when making the comparison.
+So if those who invoke Shakespeare to defend Miranda against some supposed charge of failing some supposed requirement for what Nussbaum calls “literal veracity” mean to say that, when it comes to nationalistic horseshit, the 21st-century playwright is only shoveling it on as thick as the 16th-17th century playwright did, they get no argument from me.